asians-cloud/machineid/README.md

 ## Credits

 The Go gopher was created by [Denis Brodbeck](https://github.com/denisbrodbeck) with [gopherize.me](https://gopherize.me/), based on original artwork from [Renee French](http://reneefrench.blogspot.com/).
+This work is derived from Denis Brodbeck's [original repository](https://github.com/denisbrodbeck/machineid)

 ## License